ribeirojose/ae-knight/README.md

 ## Structure

 This project was bootstrapped project using [AEboilerplate](https://github.com/agencyenterprise/aeboilerplate.
 Therefore, the structure is very similar to that of the boilerplate.
-Authentication was pruned, as it was not a required feature, as well as everything that strictly not to do with what is implemented by this project.
+Authentication was pruned, as it was not a required feature.
 The main changes are concentrated in the following directories:

 ```
 ae-knight